Smintheus98/gencon/README.md

 # gencon

-Nim library for preprocessing generic configuration files.
+This library allows to write generic configuration files from which the specific configuration files are generated easily